Flying While Pregnant: What You Need to Know

 COVID-19 Considerations

 If you need to fly during the pandemic, consult your doctor or midwife to discuss the risks and necessary precautions.
-Wearing a mask, keeping your distance, and minimizing travel are all important considerations.
+Some important considerations include:

 Other Health Concerns